 According to the Banking & Payments Federation Ireland the average first-time buyer is borrowing around €225,000 at present, so these comparisons were made using a loan of that amount, borrowed over 30 years, on a property worth €250,000 i.e. 90% loan-to-value ratio.

 The best variable rates for first-time buyers:

-*These rates are reserved for customers who also hold a current account with the bank.
+*This rate is reserved for customers who also hold a current account with the bank.
 Find how switching current accounts could help you get a better mortgage rate.

 **Discounted rate for one year.
 Rate reverts to 3.90% from year two onwards.

 From the above table, we can see that the lenders offer a variation of rates and keep in mind that they also offer different incentives to sweeten the deal - designed to entice you to choose them over another provider.

 For instance, KBC is offering a discount of 25% on home insurance, Permanent TSB is offering 2% of your mortgage back in cash, while both Bank of Ireland and EBS are offering up to 3% cashback.
 Not be outdone, Ulster Bank offers €1,500 to help towards your legal fees as well as a free home valuation.